 I also enjoyed the laid-back approach of Ed Pudol, the newly elected SEO Organization Philippines and Jason Acidre.

 “Keep publishing, keep growing and keep promoting” – by Ed Pudol

-While Acidre’s viral marketing rocked the house, he may not explained it articulately [public speaking jitters] but his prepared slides did more of the talking.
+While Acidre’s viral marketing rocked the house, he may not have explained it articulately (public speaking jitters) but his prepared slides did more of the talking.
 With his creative-marketing approach of link-baiting, he has proven it as feasible and effective.
-Thought for a moment, the guy looks like a skater.
 It only proves to show, success with SEO or any brand marketing is open to everyone who has passion and dedication.
 The juicy Myles Vives nailed it!
-How can you resist the urge to listen 🙂 I meant his YouTube marketing strategies appears workable, not to mention he was able to established it in a step-by-step formula on how a video can become a profitable venue for a specific target market.
+How can you resist the urge to listen 🙂 I meant his YouTube marketing strategies appear workable, not to mention he was able to establish it in a step-by-step formula on how a video can become a profitable venue for a specific target market.

 Venue – it was relatively crowded, a bigger space perhaps next year.

-Facilities – there’s room for improvement; table counters/side desks for lappys, pads, and doodling, I still love to write on crisp paper at this age of technology. 🙂 I had the same observation with other attendees, there’s no decent WiFi access.
-And the cooling system fluctuates from time to time, maybe its just me.
+Facilities – there’s room for improvement; table counters/side desks for lappys, pads, and doodling, I still love to write on crisp paper in this age of technology. 🙂 I had the same observation with other attendees, there’s no decent WiFi access.
+And the cooling system fluctuates from time to time.
 But overall, those things were just secondary, we’re here for the lectures and discussions.